 In the KT Federation we aim to create a curriculum that encourages our children to become enthusiastic and engaged with writing.
 We link our writing context to our curriculum topics, finding purposeful reasons for children to write.
 Learning to write is so important, as children use their writing in almost all other subjects within our curriculum.
 Good writing also gives children a voice to share their ideas with the world.

-We have evaluated and adapted our curriculum, creating rich and varied learning opportunities throughout the school.
+We believe in creating rich and varied learning opportunities throughout the school.
 We recognise the importance of nurturing a culture where our children take pride in their writing, can write clearly and accurately and adapt their language and style for a range of contexts

 Key Stage 1

 In Year 1 children will be taught to write sentences by saying our loud what they are going to write about, put several sentences together and re-read their writing to check that it makes sense.
 They will also be expected to discuss what they have written and to read it aloud.

 In Year 2 children learn to write for a range of purposes, including stories, information texts and poetry.
 Children are encouraged to plan what they are going to write and to read through their writing to make corrections and improvements.

 Key Stage 2